|Ellie's home-made sub-$40 roller furler|

 Here is a test run of the furler

 In issue #58 of Small Craft Advisor magazine, Kirk Gresham wrote an excellent article on how he designed and built two roller furlers for his 17' cutter Eider for a mere $40 each using bits of scrap and a few bits and pieces of hardware from a local hardware store.
 This saved Kirk a whopping $670 off the $750 price tag he was quoted for two furler units from a local Port Townsend chandlery.
 I knew from the moment I read Kirk's article that I wanted to build one of his furlers too.
 I love building things.
 I'd much rather build something than buy it, even if it ends up costing me more.
-But in this case building it saved me hundreds of dollars too.
+But in this case building it saved me a bundle too.
 That's a two-fer for me!

 I had some questions after reading the article, but I knew Kirk attends the Port Townsend Wooden Boat Festival every year, so I met Captain Kirk at the festival.
 He answered all of my questions and allowed me to take some close up photos of his furlers.